Paga-Developer-Community/paga-checkout-for-woocommerce/readme.txt

 = 1.0.3 =
 * Updated the Paga checkout plugin Documentation

+= 1.0.4 =
+* Updated the taglines a customers sees when they want to make payment

+= 1.0.5 =
+* Fixed the bug to display a tagline when selecting a payment method if the tagline is not specified in the plugin setting.

+= 2.0.0 =
+* Implmented transaction verification after payment.
+* Implemented updating order status after the verifying that the transaction was successful.
+* Added field to provide secret key in the plugin admin setting and removed the charge url field .

 == Screenshots ==
 1. PagaCheckout WooCommerce Payment Gateway Setting Page